Bellevue 2044 - Housing

 Too little, too expensive

-by nothere, over 1 year ago
+by nothere, about 2 years ago

 I moved to Bellevue in 2016.
 At the time, I was a student at Bellevue College, where I also had a part time job.
 On my very small salary, the only housing I could afford in the area was the option of renting out the living room of a 2 bedroom apartment shared with two other people in West Bellevue.
 And I felt lucky that I was able to find even that, after months of searching and reaching out to housing ads.